Elijahzyp/recipes_ratings_model/_site/README.md

 # Guess the Calories 🤤
+Our exploratory data analysis on this dataset can be found [here](https://elijahzyp.github.io/recipes_ratings/).

 ### Framing the Problem

 ​		For our project, our objective is to estimate the **calories** of each recipe through feature engineering and modeling techniques.